Jayboy628/Colombia_Fintech_Assignments/blockchain/README.md

 ![](Images/Setup_Custom_Node.png)

 - will enter the first node name in the crossponding box
-- network name is garencenet
+- network name is jaytech
 - currency is ethereum
 - chain ID is the network ID we specify in no. 7
 - url is  "http:/127.0.0.1:8545"